f0ckmyduck/Logicism/guiding_principles.md

 A freedom is only valid if it obeys the following principals:
 * Is logically justifiable with the current understanding of nature (science).
 * Does quantifiably more good than harm to all of humanity.
+(Must be provable through empirical evidence)

 ## Working principles
 #### All rules should be explainable.